pipe/webcam/README.md

    but in some situations wifi fits the bill
    (recent Rasberian versions allow you to put a wpa_supplicant.conf in /boot so it can connect up on first boot)
+   Be aware that the onboard wifi drops outbound packets at high packet rates
+   - use an ethernet connection or an external dongle for higher resolutions/bitrates.
 4. install and config software
    * see installSteps.txt
 5. reboot